-SECTION C: VULNERABILITY AND HAZARD ASSESSMENT
+C: VULNERABILITY AND HAZARD ASSESSMENT

-1.1 Coastal hazards (outputs 8, 13)
+C.1.
+Coastal hazards (outputs 8, 13)

-This section summarises the synthesis of information collected in Section B: Mapping the resources.
+This section summarises the information collected in Section B: Mapping the resources.
+A full report, Coastal hazards (Kruger and Damlamian 2014), is provided as an output of this project.